Future vs. Fantasy

 // this messes up ninja darts and laser android colored lasers

 // F10 to toggle the QMB particle effects, or use the menu.
 They are off by default.

 // They produce neat effects, but are a pretty big change from Quake's standard effects.

 // F11/F12 keys to resize HUD, console text, and menu.
 And enable manual scaling,

-// A value of 1.5 for standard resolutions lets you still see player names.
+// A value of 1.5 for standard resolutions lets you still see player names beside the HUD.

 // You can go up to 2 for widescreen resolutions and still see the names.

 bind F11 "inc scr_sbarscale -0.25; inc scr_conscale -0.25; inc scr_menuscale -0.25; wait; scr_menuscale"